corytorrella/machine-learning-customer-segmentation/README.md

 # Machine Learning Customer Segmentation

+Train an unsupervised machine learning algorithm to perform bank customer segmentation.
+This algorithm could be applied at any marketing department in the banking and retail industries.

 ### Objectives
 - Understand how to leverage the power of machine learning to transform marketing departments and perform customer segmentation
 - Apply Python libraries to import and visualize dataset images.